Differentially private multivariate medians: Main results

-In order to apply Corollary~\ref{cor::main-sc-cor}, we need to check Condition \ref{cond::phi_um}, \ref{cond::phi-k-reg} and Lipschitz continuity of $\HD$.
+In order to apply Theorem~\ref{thm::main-dev-bound}, we need to check Condition \ref{cond::phi_um}, \ref{cond::phi-k-reg} and Lipschitz continuity of $\HD$.
 First, note that Condition \ref{cond::phi_um} holds for any bounded depth function as defined in Definition \ref{def::depth}.
 Next, one can show that (see Theorem~\ref{thm::depth_cond}) the halfspace depth is $(1,\sF)$-regular where $\sF$ is the set of closed halfspaces in $\rdd$, thus, $\VC(\sF)=d+2$.
-Lastly, the map $x\mapsto \HD(x,\mu)$ is $L$-Lipschitz with $L=(2\pi\lambda_d)^{-1/2}$, implying Condition \ref{cond::phi_uc}.
-We may now apply Corollary~\ref{cor::main-sc-cor}, for which we must compute $\alpha(t)$.
-To this end, it holds that\footnote{See Lemma \ref{lem::alpha_mg}.} Therefore, under halfspace depth, we have consistency to level $t$ with probability at least $1-\gamma$ provided that { { }} for some $C>0$ universal.
-Suppose we would like to achieve a success rate of $1-e^{-d}$.
-This reduces the sample complexity bound to
+Lastly, the map $x\mapsto \HD(x,\mu)$ is $L$-Lipschitz with $L=(2\pi\lambda_d)^{-1/2}$, implying Condition \ref{cond::phi_lip} is satisfied.
+We may now apply Theorem~\ref{thm::main-dev-bound}, for which we must compute $\alpha(t)$.
+To this end, it holds that $\alpha(t)\gtrsim t C_R/\sqrt{\lambda_1},$ for some large $R>t$, see Lemmas \ref{lem::alpha_linear} and \ref{lem::alpha_mg}.
+Therefore, under halfspace depth, with probability at least $1-\gamma$, it holds that

+Suppose we would like to achieve a success rate of $1-e^{-d}$, i.e., $\gamma=e^{-d}$.
+This reduces the deviations bound to

-For large $d$, the right-hand term dominates the sample complexity.
-For the prior effect to be negligible, we require $\norm{\theta_0-\theta_p}/\sigma_p \leq \sqrt{d\log d}$ and that $\sigma_p$ is at most polynomial in $d$.
-This suggests that, up to a point, a larger prior variance $\sigma_p^2$ produces a lower sample complexity.
-In this case, when $t$, $\epsilon$ and $\Sigma$ are fixed, we only need $n$ to grow slightly faster than the dimension $n\geq C d\log d$ in order to maintain a consistent level of error.
-If the prior effect is negligible in the sense just described, then the sample complexity bound reduces to
+Observe now that in order for the prior effect to be negligible, we require $\norm{\theta_0-\theta_\pi}/\sigma_\pi \leq \sqrt{d\log d}$ and that $\sigma_\pi$ is at most polynomial in $d$.
+This suggests that, up to a point, a larger prior variance $\sigma_\pi^2$ produces lower deviations.
+In this case, when the error level, $\epsilon$ and $\Sigma$ are fixed, we only need $n$ to grow slightly faster than the dimension $n\geq C d\log d$ in order to maintain a consistent level of error.
+If the prior effect is negligible in the sense just described, then, omitting logarithmic terms for brevity, the deviations bound reduces to